 If you are interested in attending law school after graduation, as over 25% of our graduates do, you should know that our department has an exceptional history of placing students in good law schools — including Cornell, Vanderbilt, Boston College, Boston University, New York University, Rutgers, Suffolk, the University of Washington, the University of North Carolina, Southern Methodist University, the University of Connecticut, George Washington University, Syracuse, Kansas University, Villanova, and the University of Maine.

-To help facilitate the transition, the Department's Pre-Law Club serves the academic, professional, and social needs of students on their way to law school.
+To help facilitate the transition to Law School, the Department's Pre-Law Club serves the academic, professional, and social needs of students on their way to law school.

-For more information, contact Dr. Steven Michels, the pre-law advisor for the Department.
+For more information, contact Dr. Gary Rose, the pre-law advisor for the Department of Government and Politics.